 What is the name of the plant associated with this leaf it grows into a tall shrub with flowers it grows from a root

-Maricopa County Arizona plant identification Posted over 3 years ago
+Maricopa County Arizona plant identification Posted almost 5 years ago